 This tasty dish involves boiling together vegetables and hearty starches such as plantain, yam, cassava, sweet potato, and others.
 The vegetables and starches are all combined with some meat in a coconut milk broth.

 5. Cook up Rice

-This blend of peas, rice, meat, and coconut milk is a heart-warming meal.
+This luscious blend of peas, rice, meat, and coconut milk makes a heart-warming meal.
 Cook up is a highly customizable dish with many variations using different types of beans, peas, and meat.
-Cook-up with pepper sauce (blended pepper in lime juice or vinegar) on the side really gets your taste buds going.
+Cook-up with pepper sauce (blended pepper in lime juice or vinegar) on the side really gets your taste buds going!

 6. Curry and Roti

 This dish is of East Indian origin and uses meat such as chicken, fish, duck, shrimp, and crab.